fusion809/arch-builder/README.md

 [official installation guide](https://wiki.archlinux.org/index.php/Installation_Guide)
 pretty closely, with a few tweaks to ensure functionality within a VM.
 Beyond that, the only customizations to the machine are related to the vagrant user and the steps recommended for any base box.
+Username is vagrant, password is vagrant.
+Root password is vagrant.

 # License
 Arch Builder is provided under the terms of the